algobulls/algobulls_help_site/docs/broker/jainamduck.md

 ### Let's Start
 ---
-* Visit the AlgoBulls [Login Page](https://app.algobulls.com/user/login) and click on `login with your Broking Account`
+* Visit the AlgoBulls [Login Page](https://app.algobulls.com/user/login) and click on `login with your Broking Account`.

 [ ![JainamDuck](imgs/algo_home.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/algo_home.png)

-* Type the first few characters of your Broker Name
+* Type the first few characters of your Broker Name.

-* Select the `JAINAM DUCK OAuth` broker
+* Select the `JAINAM DUCK OAuth` broker.

 [ ![JainamDuck](imgs/jainamduck/jainam_login.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/jainamduck/jainam_login.png)